Open-Finance-Lab/finrl-contest-2024.github.io/index.markdown

 _"How will the stock price of {stock ticker} move after the release of this news: {news}.
 Select and return only one of the following answers {up, down, no change}.
 Answer: "_

 #### Requirements
-For a fair comparison, contestants should only use LLMs that do not exceed 8B.
+For a fair comparison, contestants should only use [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).

 #### Model Evaluation
 The performance of the LLM will be assessed by the following metrics: